 Protected waters good for swimming and snorkeling with 27 parking spaces, showers and overlooks the east pass, restrooms coming soon.
 Learn more…

-Over 70 parking spaces, showers and restrooms.
+Over 70 parking spaces, ADA accessible, showers, and restrooms.

 9 parking spaces, restrooms, showers, and a covered picnic area.
 Learn more…